 Hollis’ tone mimics Instagram captions: sometimes inspirational, sometimes heartfelt, always readable.
 She covers issues that women everywhere face.

 From balancing family guilt to child-raising to careers, she covers it all.
 With a relatable tone and a focus on hard work, this is an easy read by Hollis.
 If you like this book, she wrote another called Girl, Stop Apologizing.

 She acknowledges, of course, the benefits of having a secure home, food security, and wealthy parents.
-But she believes in a quality called grit, which she defines as ‘passion and perseverance.’
-This self-help book serves as a case study in where grit can take you.
+But she believes in a quality called grit, which she defines as "passion and perseverance."
+Grit: The Power of Passion and Perseverance serves as a case study in where grit can take you.